 During the high season, long lines form at the ticket booths.
 Also, it is possible that you may want to plan your visit to the Armory at a specific time and there may not be any tickets left for that time.
 For these reasons, it is a good idea to buy your tickets in advance, which are sold a maximum of 14 days in advance.
 Those younger than 16 years old can get in free but their tickets cannot be purchased online.

-According to the general conditions for buying tickets online (part 7), which are only in Russian, tickets are refundable up until 3 hours before the entry time, however the process for getting your money back is a Little bureaucratic: you must fill out a form that you can find at this link and send a scanned copy via email to this address: firstname.lastname@example.org.
-The truth is that I still do not know of anyone that has done this.
+According to the general conditions for buying tickets online (part 7), which are only in Russian, tickets are refundable up until 3 hours before the entry time, however the process for getting your money back is a Little bureaucratic: you must fill out a form that you can find at this link and send a scanned copy via email to this address: email@example.com.

 Is it worth it to buy tickets online?
 It depends.
 If you want to visit the Armory museum during the summer months and you are not going with anyone younger than 16 years old, then it is worth it.
 If you’re visit is outside of the high season or if you are going with anyone younger than 16 years old or if you are going to visit just the Cathedral Square, then maybe it would not be worth it, in this case perhaps it would be better to arrive early at the Kremlin ticket booths and buy your tickets there directly.